 Florida Car Insurance Grace Periods Explained

 Lots of Florida drivers assume there's a grace period if their insurance lapses.
 For coverage gaps, there isn't one.
-Here's the myth versus the reality: the narrow grace windows that do exist, and the ones that will get your registration suspended.
+This is the myth versus the reality: the narrow grace windows that do exist, and the ones that will get your registration suspended.

 Eddie Ezekiel